AJVA2580/s3_demo/README.md

 # s3_demo

-This script list all Buckets within your AWS account
+This script list all Buckets within your AWS account!!!